This section of Ch. 5 will cover the following topics:

 Parentheses are also used to enclose an abbreviation that follows the full-length word.
-The abbreviation is then used instead of the full word throughout the following text.
+The abbreviation is then used throughout the rest of the text.
 For example:

 I attend Mt.
 Hood Community College (MHCC).
 When I first registered at MHCC, I was a bit nervous.

-Parentheses are also used to enclose in-text citations in research papers (more about this in your next writing class).
+And parentheses are used to enclose in-text citations in research papers (more about this in your next writing class).

-In your notebook, add parentheses to the following sentences.
+Type up the following sentences, adding parentheses where necessary.
 If the sentence is already clear, write “Correct.”

 - I recommend you try the sushi bar unless you don’t like sushi.

-- I was able to solve the puzzle after taking a few moments to think about it.
+- I was able to solve the puzzle although I had to think carefully.